 A fire destroyed their clubhouse in 1993 which re-focused their priorities and ultimately resulted in relegation in 1996/97.
 They won the Division 2 League Cup a season later and then finished runners up in Division 2 to regain Division 1 status.

 In season 2010/11 hopes were high when they started by winning their first nine League games, but eventually finished the season in 5th place.
-However they did win the John O’Hara League Challenge Cup for the first time that season, beating Rye United 2-1, a tremendous feat that they achieved again in 2011/12, this time AFC Uckfield being defeated 2-1.
+However, they did win the John O’Hara League Challenge Cup for the first time that season, beating Rye United 2-1, a tremendous feat that they achieved again in 2011/12, this time AFC Uckfield being defeated 2-1.
 It looked like being another tough League campaign when they lost four of the first nine matches, but then lost only one of the remaining 29 games, which was concluded by beating Championship rivals Rye United 1-0 at home on the final day of the season!
 This tremendous run meant the club had achieved its ambition and become Sussex County Football League Champions.
-With a superb run in the FA Vase too, losing in the last 32 on a penalty shoot‑out with Derbyshire side, Gresley FC, the 2011/12 ‘Double’ season had undoubtedly been the best in Three Bridges’ history.
+With a superb run in the FA Vase too, losing in the last 32 on a penalty shoot out with Derbyshire side, Gresley FC, the 2011/12 ‘Double’ season had undoubtedly been the best in Three Bridges’ history.

 Their first season in the Ryman Isthmian Football League South Division saw them struggle for much of the time.
 However, having been 10 points adrift at the bottom of the table in mid-February, they went on a run of 11 matches that produced 7 victories, 2 draws and just 2 defeats, earning them Team of the Month Awards in both March and April as a result.
 It meant that they survived the drop, but their second season in the Ryman League saw them struggle at times again but some key signings midway through the season helped them to 19th place.

-They improved their defensive record in conceding 67 goals last season but only scored 59, hardly helped by long-term injuries to strike partners Allan Tait and Tony Garrod.
+They improved their defensive record in conceding 67 goals in season 2015/16 but only scored 59, hardly helped by long-term injuries to strike partners Allan Tait and Tony Garrod.
 With 66 points, they slumped to 14th position, although they only accumulated 6 points fewer than in the previous campaign!